jojomi/rot/README.md

 # Downloads

 Currently this project is in **alpha** status.
 This means even though there is unit tests for the basic features it still needs to be tested with real life use cases.
-This is why there is not binaries for downloads as of yet.
+Ready-built binaries can be downloaded on the [releases page](https://github.com/jojomi/rot/releases).

 You can build and run this code like any other [Go](https://golang.org) code: